-The influencers you work with use your product, they experience the value it brings.
+The creators you work with use your product, they experience the value it brings.
 Case studies about influencers are a great way to showcase that value and bring social proof to your potential customer.

 If you’re a customer relationship management tool, the impact of a case study about the likes of Mark Hunter or Jill Rowley’s teams using your tool with massive success holds more inherit social equity.
 Their massive personal brands, books and social accounts have put them in the place to have real authority over making a decision about your tool and helping your potential customers do the same.

 The simple transfer of a testimonial given by an influencer in your space is social proof on steroids.
 When you visit a website like ours, you quickly notice several testimonials given by some of our happiest users.
 This is all about social proof and customer advocacy.

-The beauty of influencer generated testimonials is that the people visiting your site might actually know, like and trust the person they see endorsing your product on your page already.
+The beauty of creator generated testimonials is that the people visiting your site might actually know, like and trust the person they see endorsing your product on your page already.

 Every social media platform has a different set of users and context.
 Twitch is the gaming space, Facebook is where we look for our friends and scroll quickly, instagram is curated photos we swoosh past and on Youtube we want long form video.
 So many places to be so little time to focus there.

-Unless of course you have an army of influencers at your disposal, creating content about your brand for specific sites.
+Unless of course you have an army of creators at your disposal, creating content about your brand for specific sites.
 To repurpose the content they create on their preferred social platform, have an editor change things up just enough to make it suit the context of your other platforms.